icdevs/Icdevs_mainsite/_posts/2022-09-03-ICSwagger - Rust.md

 * Json to candid mapper
 * Base http_request and http_request_upgraded  functionality
 * Signing function for js
-* Signature verification for motoko
+* Signature verification for Rust

 ### Code generation from a swagger file